 By Ed Staskus

 Monday morning, the 1st day of October, the weather was good, in the high 50s, with no rain predicted the rest of the week in the Ohio Valley or on the East Coast.
 In two weeks to the day, it would be Dwight Eisenhower’s birthday.
 In six weeks to the day, it would be Mamie Eisenhower’s birthday.
 The presidential election was coming up next month.
-The cake was in the oven.
+“We Like Ike” was the word of the day.

 By the time the sun was up and running Dwight and Mamie Eisenhower had been awake more than two hours.
 They arrived at the underground Union Terminal Station in Cleveland, Ohio, riding a 12-car campaign train on an overnight run from Washington.
 The Terminal Tower office complex foundations were 250 feet deep.
 More than a thousand buildings were demolished finding space for it in 1924.
 When it was done in 1927 it was the tallest building in the world outside of New York City.
 The first Nickel Plate Railroad train pulled into the station two years later to hurrahs.